Juliako/azure-docs/articles/media-services/media-services-overview.md

 To start using Azure Media Services, you should have the following:

 1. An Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see [Azure Free Trial](https://azure.microsoft.com).
 2. An Azure Media Services account.
 Use the Azure portal, .NET, or REST API to create Azure Media Services account.
-For more information, see [Create Account](media-services-portal-create-account.md).
+For more information, see [Create Account](media-services-portal-create-account.md).rtal-manage-streaming-endpoints.md).
-3. (Optional) Set up development environment.
-Choose .NET or REST API for your development environment.
-For more information, see [Set up environment](media-services-dotnet-how-to-use.md).

-	Also, learn how to connect  programmatically [Connect](media-services-dotnet-connect-programmatically.md).

-4. (Recommended) Allocate one or more scale units.
-It is recommended to allocate one or more scale units for applications in production environment.
-For more information, see [Managing streaming endpoints](media-services-portal-manage-streaming-endpoints.md).

 ## Concepts and overview
 For Azure Media Services concepts, see [Concepts](media-services-concepts.md).